navaehsan/gene_expression_prediction_1/README.md

 ## R/gene_expression_lookupTable.R

 This R script gets a sorted aFC file (**sorted based on gene_id**), counts the number of variants for each gene and produces lookup tables representing expression values for all genotypes.
-To run the script use the following command:
+The lookup tables are based on the number of the eQTls, thus To run the script use the following command:

 ```Shell
     Rscript gene_expression_lookupTable.R data\aFC_Whole_Blood.txt